 How corporate strategy is different from business strategy?

-The Business strategy involved strategic decisions which include the choice of product, competitive advantage, customer satisfaction, etc.
+The Business strategy which is acquired by business plan creation involved strategic decisions which include the choice of product, competitive advantage, customer satisfaction, etc.

 While corporate strategy involves the overall objective and scope of business to fulfill stakeholder’s expectations.